Professional Science Master's in Biotechnology and Dual Degree Programs

 Biotechnology is a rapidly growing sector of the United States and global economies.
 Its products are increasingly important in diagnosis, prevention, and treatment of disease.
-The Professional Master of Science Program in Biotechnology at Brandeis University equips students with skills to enter and advance in this dynamic industry and learn more about our dual MS/MBA in Biotechnology.
+Visit the Professional Science Master's in Biotechnology page to read about how the program equips students with skills to enter and advance in this dynamic industry and learn more about our dual MS/MBA in Biotechnology.

-B.A./M.S. and B.S./M.S.: Brandeis undergraduates interested in this option should apply to GSAS in their junior year.
-Please click here for additional details.
+Five-Year Bachelor's/Master's Program: Brandeis undergraduates interested in this option should apply to GSAS in their junior year.
+Read additional details about the five-year program on the Biotech website.

 To apply for the program, you need to submit:

-- A statement of purpose indicating your reasons for undertaking graduate study.
-In addition, please describe your qualifications for the academic program and your career objectives in undertaking this program.
+A statement of purpose indicating your reasons for undertaking graduate study.
+In addition, please describe your qualifications for the program.
 Also, please outline your specific interests and any experience in the biosciences workforce.
-For Brandeis undergraduates applying to the five-year program, please describe how your bachelor's degree requirements can be met in the first year of the program.
+Applicants to the dual bachelor's/master's program should also describe how their bachelor's degree requirements can be met while enrolling in graduate courses during their senior year.